Podcast: Play in new window | Download | Embed

-In this session of The Engineering Career Coach Podcast, my partner Chris Knutson interviews author James Lehman who gives some good strategies and advice on career transition.
+In this session of The Engineering Career Coach Podcast, my partner Chris Knutson interviews author James Lehman who gives some good strategies and advice on maneuvering your engineering career through transitions.

 “Switching from one career to another can be scary, but it also can be a thrilling experience.
 Look at it as an opportunity to really go after what you want to accomplish in life and make a difference in the world.
 The key is to take small, conscious steps and prepare yourself for a successful transition.” – Jack Canfield, author of Chicken Soup for the Soul series